2 Timothy 1

 9 who saved us, and called us with a holy calling, not according to our works, but according to his own purpose and grace, which was given us in Christ Jesus before times eternal,

 (Doctrine: Grace is not our works.
 Grace is God working through us via the Holy Spirit.
-It is our responsibility to allow God's influence to work through us but God gets the credit for the works that come out.)
+It is our responsibility to allow God's influence to work through us but God gets the credit (He's the cause) for the works that come out.)

 10 but hath now been manifested by the appearing of our Saviour Christ Jesus, who abolished death, and brought life and immortality to light through the gospel,